emmacadavra/code-breaker/TESTING.md

 ### **Validation**

-(code linter)
+(code linter - whitespace etc removed)

 ### **Unresolved Bugs**

-(linter issues due to line length, unavoidable due to most of it being code rather than output)
+(code linter - multiple issues with line length in code due to indentation/inclusion of f strings for colour classes, but not in output)

 ### **Testing Final Deployed Version**